 Note Updated on June 3rd 2014 and now includes LXQt and Unity.

 For the last 9 months or so I've spent my spare time working with the MATE Desktop Team.
 Every so often, via the various on-line MATE communities, the topic of how "light weight" MATE is when compared to other desktop environments crops up and quite often XFCE is suggested as a lighter alternative.
 After all MATE and XFCE both provide a traditional desktop environment based on GTK+ so this suggestion is sensible.
 But is XFCE actually "lighter" than MATE?
 I've found MATE to be (subjectively) more responsive that XFCE and there have been two recent blog posts that indicate MATE has lower memory requirements than XFCE.

 Given that I'm comfortably running MATE on the Raspberry Pi Model B (which has just 512MB RAM) I've been stating that MATE is well suited for use on resource constrained hardware and professional workstations alike.
 Desktop Environments for Linux.
 Xfce Less resource-hungry than GNOME or KDE, Xfce is a great choice for older computers and it is still a full-fledged desktop environment that offers a great deal to the user.

 In my opinion, Xfce provides a nice balance between functionality and conservation of system resources, while still having a beautiful desktop.
 In its default appearance, Xfce very much resembles Mac OS X with its dock-like panel found at the bottom of the desktop.
-Users can drag their favorite applications from the menu (found on the left side of the upper panel) and place them on the bottom dock/panel in a similar manner as can be done in Mac OS X. Nautilus (software)
+Users can drag their favorite applications from the menu (found on the left side of the upper panel) and place them on the bottom dock/panel in a similar manner as can be done in Mac OS X. Just like GNOME 2.x and KDE, Xfce may easily be customized to more closely resemble Windows, or to be configured otherwise as desired.
+Nautilus (software)